thomasfourest/helloworldmavenpipeline/README.md

 ## Versioning

-We use [Maven version aexplains by Octopus](https://octopus.com/blog/maven-versioning-explained) for versioning.
+We use [Maven version explained by Octopus](https://octopus.com/blog/maven-versioning-explained) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/thomasfourest/helloworldmavenpipeline/tags).

 ## Authors